mx3m/mx3m.github.io/_posts/2013-12-19-im-not-a-designer.markdown

 date:   2013-12-19 01:48:45
 categories: blog
 image: /assets/img/blog_post2-img.jpg
-excerpt: "When you grow up and start working, people ask you what you do for a living.
-And truth is, I don't know what to answer. "
+excerpt: "Lately, when people ask me what I do for a living, I don't know what to answer."
 ---

 Answering to that question is not easy.
 It's not only about the title per se.
 It's just that I'm not the typical graphic artist who evolved into a brilliant solving problem **designer** all the sudden.
 How my (young) career started is more complicated than that.